 Burlington is a somewhat small city located in the state of Wisconsin.
-With a population of 10,978 people and four constituent neighborhoods, Burlington is the 83rd largest community in Wisconsin.
+With a population of 11,003 people and four constituent neighborhoods, Burlington is the 83rd largest community in Wisconsin.

-The per capita income in Burlington in 2010 was $31,057, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $124,228 for a family of four.
+The per capita income in Burlington in 2010 was $33,876, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $135,504 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.

 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burlington include German, Irish, Polish, English, and Italian.
+Important ancestries of people in Burlington include German, Irish, Polish, Italian, and English.